formidablejs/formidablejs.org/docs/controllers.md

 Route.get('/user/:id', [UserController, 'show'])
 ```

-Now, when a request matches the specified route URI, the `show` method on the `UserController` class will be executed.
+Now, when a request matches the specified route URI, the `show` method in the `UserController` class will be executed.